hanleymark/game-2048/README.md

 Visit: https://hanleymark.github.io/game-2048/

-Description: My attempt at a simple 2048 game clone using an HMTL canvas.
+Description: My attempt at a simple 2048 game clone using an HTML canvas.
 Created as an opportunity to develop my understanding of Javascript in preparation for my application to join the Founders and Coders Skills Bootcamp programme.

 Reflection